ryuvi/ryuvi/README.md

 ---

 ## I'm a Student and Developer!

-- 🔭 I’m currently working as BackEnd Developer
+- 🔭 I’m currently working as Bug Fixer
 - 🌱 I’m currently learning more about C++ Language
-- 🥅 2020 Goals: Have at least one game playable and published
 - ⚡ Fun fact: I love to draw, play guitar and do some sports

 ---